-Q: What is myelin oligodendrocyte glycoprotein antibody disease?
+Q: What do clinicians need to know about myelin oligodendrocyte glycoprotein antibody disease?

 A: Myelin oligodendrocyte glycoprotein antibody disorders (MOGAD) is an idiopathic, inflammatory, demyelinating disease of the central nervous system (CNS).
 MOG is a glycoprotein uniquely expressed in oligodendrocytes in the CNS.
 MOG antibodies were originally thought to be involved in multiple sclerosis (MS), but subsequent studies found it to be a distinct disease.
 MOGAD have many similarities to neuromyelitis optica but several studies have demonstrated they have unique clinical features, treatment response, and prognosis.
 MOGAD were initially identified in NMOSD antibody negative patients.
 Pathologically NMOSD is classified as am astrocytopathy, while MOGAD are classified as oligodendrogliopathies.

 A: The exact incidence and prevalence of MOGASD is not known.
 The typical age of onset is in the 20-30s, but it can occur in both pediatric and older patents.
 Recent studies show an equal prevalence in males and females.1 Most patients are Caucasian.
 MOG IgG associated disorders are generally regarded as a non-familial disease.